Ewa6/quoteable-service/docs/api/quotes.md

 # `quotes` resource

-With the `quotes` resource you can manage and retrieve quotes associated with subscribers in the Quoteable API.
+With the `quotes` resource you can manage and retrieve quotes associated with subscribers in the Quoteable Service.
 It allows you to:

 * Retrieve quotes.
 * Add new quotes.